Use IT forces for routine tasks

 In practice, however, many companies spend valuable time identifying and correcting faulty business processes and system states.
 For both the IT department and the department, the timely detection of fault situations is a real challenge.
 Often the errors are detected late in IT and forwarded to the department afterwards.
 Valuable time passes.

-With the HotM Cockpit you define alerts.
+You can use the MailCenter Monitoring Cockpit to define alerts.
 These periodically check the system state.
 Faults are detected immediately and without any personnel effort.
 The special user interface makes it easy to define the filter criteria for each task.
 Simplify and accelerate time-consuming routine activities with this tool.
 The IT department and the department will be relieved.
-Accelerate and improve monitoring and correction of your processes with the HotM add-on.
+With the Monitoring Add-on, you can accelerate and improve the monitoring and correction of your processes.
 With the distribution lists and the ease of use, activities are transferred from IT to the responsible department.

 - Define monitors to monitor the system